frobertpixto/hand-drawn-shapes-dataset/processing/find_vertices/README.md

 ![examples](readme_images/predictions_ell.png)

 Note: The accuracy of the predictions can be improved by training with more epochs.
-- Once the model was trained, I generated a TensorFlow Lite model that I then use in [Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586).
+- Once the model was trained, I generated a TensorFlow Lite model that I then ran in [Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586) for the Auto-Shapes feature.

 ---